PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 10:58:53
+Last updated: 2024-04-06 10:59:26
-Random Quote: Secrets are worth more than silver or sapphires.  -  Varys
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett